Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 Why?
 Because they’re objective:

-- A website which responds quickly to user interactions is going to reduce frustration.
+• A website that responds quickly to user interactions is going to reduce frustration.

 Makes sense right?